 Systems can be attacked via worms, viruses, ransomware, and tailored surgical cyber strikes by very skilled attackers.
 In a complex, ever-changing IT environment where the implementation of new and improved cybersecurity solutions is becoming more expensive and time-consuming, it only makes sense to ensure that the solutions you’re considering are going to be as effective as possible.

-Threatcare is the inventor of attack simulation, and the leader in proactive cyber defense.
+Threatcare's attack simulation platform is the only cloud-based tool on the market.
 Organizations use Threatcare to verify protection while validating security software and practices.